Apprentice Myths - Busted

 Myth 4.
 Apprentices will never earn very much

-At the Council, we pay more than the national minimum wage at £6.00 per hour during the first year of your apprenticeship.
-After your first year it will increase to the national minimum wage for your age.
-These rates are currently under review to be increased.
+At the Council, we pay more than the national minimum wage at £6.41 per hour during the first year of your apprenticeship.
+After your first year, it will increase to £6.95 or the national minimum wage for your age (whichever is greater).
+These rates are reviewed annually.

 Research (Gov UK) shows your earnings increase in line with your current level of academic qualifications.